franzparks/emusicstore/README.md

 # emusicstore
-An e-commerce app for music
+An e-commerce app for music.

+## Tools used
+SpringBoot
+AngularJS

+## System Requirements
+JDK 1.8 or later
+Maven 3.0+

 ## Running The Application